newnes/MKTS-Projects/EndFlow_Momentum_Studio/Technical_Specs.md

 ## ⚠️ Important Note

-**EndFlow Momentum** is a sophisticated decision-support tool designed to give you an edge in market analysis.
+**End Flow Momentum** is a sophisticated decision-support tool designed to give you an edge in market analysis.
 It does not, however, guarantee trading results.
 The indicator must be used as part of a comprehensive trading strategy that includes **proper risk management.** Always backtest and forward-test any strategy before deploying live capital.

 ---
 *"While most indicators follow price, EndFlow follows the money."*